 Regional or Cultural Differences

-While MBN meaning is widely recognized in the U.S., it may not be common in other regions.
+While MBN is widely recognized in the U.S., it may not be common in other regions.

 Regional Notes: